 – Driver’s license and proof of insurance

 – Complete your physical examination and submit health statements

 – Complete individual interviews with your assigned social worker

 – Complete your in-home visit and investigation with your social worker

 – Financial statements

 Home studies are not meant to be adoption deterrents, but rather safeguards for all parties involved.
-Reasons why a home study would not be approved include these:
+Reasons, why a home study would not be approved, including these:

 – An adult living in your home has been convicted of a felony for child abuse or neglect, spousal abuse, a crime against a child (including child pornography), or a crime involving violence (including rape, sexual assault, or homicide).